putuoka/c4it-blog/content/posts/2021/065-testing-httpclientfactory-moq/article.md

     };
 ```

 Here I've set up the value of the `BaseAddress` property to a valid URI to avoid null references when performing the HTTP call.
-You can use even non existing URL: the important thing is that the URL must be well-formed.
+You can use even non-existing URLs: the important thing is that the URL must be well-formed.

 ### Configuring the IHttpClientFactory instance